 Next week I will share the full tutorials on the other light fixtures I shared today.
 It would have made this post much too long to include it all here.
 But I did want to include photos of them for inspiration along with the white chalk painted shade tutorial I shared today.

-So by painting all 3 light fixtures (well, 4 in total), we saved a bunch of money (and time and effort) by not replacing.
+So by painting all 3 light fixtures (well, 4 in total), we saved a bunch of money (and time and effort) by not replacing them.

 AND….I actually am in love with all of their new looks so it doesn’t even feel like a compromise.